variantstudios/wisdomwaysacupuncture.com/_drafts/fibroid.md

 ### My gynecology training

-Because some acupuncturists have been taught differently than me and/or have not had success shrinking fibroids, there’s a common misunderstanding among some acupuncturists that surgery is the only option for fibroids.
+Because due to differences in training and experience, some acupuncturists tell people that acupuncture and herbs can't ever shrink fibroids and that the only option is surgery.

 So in case you’ve been told that from another acupuncturist, I want to lend credence to my what I’m writing here by giving a little background of my experience with fibroids.